-The goal of this website is to be an entertaining resource for people wanting to visit the Upper Peninsula and for people who live here now or lived here in the past.
+Yooper Secret's goal is to be an entertaining resource for people wanting to visit Michigan's Upper Peninsula and for people who live here now or have lived here in the past.

-It is a lot of fun to share memories of the way it used to be, and this site will be able to handle visitor comments.
-I look forward to sharing your knowledge and memories.
+It is a lot of fun to share memories of the way it used to be, and this site can handle visitor comments.
+We look forward to sharing your knowledge, memories, and secret places.

 This has resulted in a unique melting pot of Americans with strong traditions and memories of the old country passed down through the generations.

 This astounding demographic fact alone makes the Upper Peninsula a unique place.
 Most places in the world are getting crowded.
 There is still "elbow room" in the U.P. and Yoopers want it to stay that way.